Can Fasting Shrink an Enlarged Prostate?

 If you believe you are having BPH symptoms, urinary symptoms, or problems with your prostate, it is important to undergo evaluation with a urologist to help identify what the potential issue is and to initiate possible treatments to provide immediate relief.
 Sometimes therapy is focused on avoiding bladder irritants but other times treatments with medications or procedures are needed.

-Doctors Tsai, Shaw, and their staff at Austin Urology Institute are highly rated and acclaimed urologists in the Austin and Greater Austin area who are available to help with and treat any urinary issues.
+Dr. Shaw and the staff at Austin Urology Institute are highly rated and acclaimed urology experts in the Austin and Greater Austin area who are available to help with and treat any urinary issues.

 Virtual Visits Available